About Lee Janzen

 Lee Janzen Career Highlights

 Janzen began playing golf at the age of 14 and won his first junior event shortly thereafter at 15.
 Since his first win, Janzen has found success on some of the largest stages in golf.

 Janzen played collegiately at Florida Southern and was part of back-to-back Division II national championship teams in 1985 and 1986.
 Janzen turned professional in 1986 and his first career victory on the PGA Tour came at the 1992 North Telecom Open.

-Outside of his two U.S. Open victories, Janzen's other most notable win came at the 1995 Players Championship.
-As of July 2009, Janzen has totaled nearly $15 million in career earnings and has spent time ranked in the top 20 of the Official World Golf Rankings.
+Outside of his two U.S. Open victories, Janzen's most notable win came at the 1995 Players Championship.
+As of July 2021, Janzen totaled over $65 million in career earnings and has spent time ranked in the top 20 of the Official World Golf Rankings.

 In both of his U.S. Open victories, Janzen defeated the legendary Payne Stewart.
 In 1993, he finished two strokes clear of Stewart and prevailed by just one stroke in 1998.
 During his second U.S. Open championship, Janzen overcame a five-shot deficit entering the final round of play.
 After compiling 5 top 10 finishes in major competition from 1993 to 1998, Janzen has failed to crack the top 10 in a major.

 Janzen competed in two Ryder Cup events, representing the American team in 1993 and 1997.
 He helped lead the United States to victory in 1993 and has a career record of 2-3 during Ryder Cup play.
 In addition, Janzen was selected to the U.S. Presidents Cup team in 1998 where the International team dominated the Americans, winning 20½ to 11½.

 Since turning pro in 1986, Janzen has a career earnings total of $20,265,794, including $16,040,639 on the PGA Tour.